Sukhavati: In the Pure Land Sutras

 Sukhāvatī ("Land of Bliss") is a major setting discussed in the "Three Pure Land Sutras": Sutra of Amitayus, the Contemplation Sutra and the Amitabha Sutra.
 The Pratyutpanna-samādhi-sūtra is also an important source, particularly for early Chinese Pure Land.

 The Larger Sukhāvatīvyūha Sūtra is one of the primary texts that describe the Pure Land of Sukhavati.
 It details the story of Dharmakara, a bodhisattva who later becomes Amitabha Buddha.
 Dharmakara, made 48 vows, each describing the characteristics and conditions of his future Pure Land.
 His 18th vow, the Primal Vow, promises that anyone who sincerely wishes to be reborn in his Pure Land and calls upon his name even ten times will be reborn there, provided they have a genuine intention and do not harbor doubts.

 This sutra extensively describes the Pure Land as a place of unimaginable beauty, with crystal-clear waters, jeweled trees, and golden ground.
 It is a world where suffering, old age, and death do not exist, and it is inhabited by bodhisattvas and beings on the path to enlightenment.
 The text emphasizes the ease of achieving rebirth in Sukhavati compared to striving for enlightenment in this world of samsara.

-Sukhavati, Northern Qi dynasty, 550-577.
+Qing dynasty (1644-1912) painting of Sukhavati by Ding Guanpeng.
+18th century, China.

 In the Smaller Sūtra, commonly known as the Amitabha Sutra, Buddha Shakyamuni describes the Pure Land of Amitabha to his disciple Śāriputra.
 The Buddha speaks of the physical and spiritual splendor of Sukhavati, highlighting features such as the seven rows of balustrades, nets, and trees made of the seven precious jewels.
 He explains that those reborn in this Pure Land will experience perpetual joy and have access to the teachings of the Dharma at all times.
 This sutra emphasizes the practice of mindfulness of the Buddha (Buddhānusmṛti) as the means of attaining rebirth in Sukhavati.

 The Amitayus Contemplation Sutra places greater emphasis on meditation and visualization practice.
 In this sutra, the Buddha teaches a queen called Vaidehi a series of 16 contemplations, beginning with visualizations of the setting sun, the Pure Land itself, and ultimately Amitabha Buddha and his attendant bodhisattvas, Avalokiteshvara and Mahasthamaprapta.
 Through these visualizations, practitioners are guided to focus their minds on the Pure Land and develop a connection with Amitabha, cultivating the aspiration for rebirth there.